- What is IPv6?

 - If I have a /32 IPv6 allocation, how can I get more address space?

 Every RIPE NCC member (LIR) may request up to a /29 of initial IPv6 address space, without submitting any documentation.
 If you hold more than one IPv6 allocation, all existing blocks can be extended up to a /29.
-You can request this extension by submitting the IPv6 Additional Allocation Request Form through the LIR Portal or by emailing it to hostmaster [at] ripe [dot] net.
+You can request this extension using the Resource Request Form (requires authentication).

 - Does "slash notation" differ between IPv6 and IPv4?